-Eldfall Chronicles is a fantasy and MMORPG-inspired tabletop skirmish game with unique and collectible miniatures that immerses the players in a world where battle is commonplace.
+Eldfall Chronicles is a fantasy and RPG-inspired tabletop skirmish game with unique and collectible miniatures that immerses the players in a world where battle is commonplace.

 You will face both conflict and ancient terror, against which you must depend on your own skill and cunning to prevail.
 Alternatively, you can join forces with trusted allies and face the battles together!
 Players can enjoy two styles of play, either pitting their skill and tactics against each other or teaming up against the game itself.